hbctraining/publication_perfect/lessons/02_ggplot2_syntax.md

 * boxplot (`geom_boxplot`, for, well, boxplots!)
 * [many others](https://ggplot2.tidyverse.org/reference/#section-geoms)

-The [RStudio cheatsheet for ggplot2](https://github.com/rstudio/cheatsheets/blob/master/data-visualization-2.1.pdf) is a bit overwhelming at first, but it can help with choosing the best 'geom' for our data.
+When attempting to select the appropriate visualization for your data, it can be helpful to use [this website](https://www.data-to-viz.com).
+It provides nice decision trees for visualization methods depending on your data along with examples and code for the examples.

+Once you have decided how you would like to visualize your data, the [RStudio cheatsheet for ggplot2](https://github.com/rstudio/cheatsheets/blob/master/data-visualization-2.1.pdf) can be a good starting place for figuring out which `geom` to use.
 With two continuous variables as points, we will choose to use `geom_point()`.
 Let's add a "geom" layer to our plot using the `+` operator.

 ```r
 # Initializing plot